magentabusiness/magentabusiness.github.io/use-cases/health-care.md

             </div>
         </div>
         <div class="long">
             <p>Healthcare monitoring systems are designed to track patient health metrics in real time and immediately notify medical professionals of critical changes.
-ThingsBoard, as a robust IoT platform, provides all the necessary tools for collecting, processing, and visualizing data from devices that use protocols like BLE or LoRaWAN gateways, enabling seamless integration and support for flexible solutions.</p>
+IoT Hub, as a robust IoT platform, provides all the necessary tools for collecting, processing, and visualizing data from devices that use protocols like BLE or LoRaWAN gateways, enabling seamless integration and support for flexible solutions.</p>
-            <p>Our smart assisted living solution powered by ThingsBoard provides real-time monitoring and management of residents' health in assisted living facilities.
-Using ThingsBoard’s powerful IoT capabilities, this solution integrates connected devices, data analytics, and automated alerts to create a seamless experience for caregivers and administrators, ensuring timely responses and a higher quality of care.</p>
+            <p>Our smart assisted living solution powered by IoT Hub provides real-time monitoring and management of residents' health in assisted living facilities.
+Using IoT Hub’s powerful IoT capabilities, this solution integrates connected devices, data analytics, and automated alerts to create a seamless experience for caregivers and administrators, ensuring timely responses and a higher quality of care.</p>
         </div>
     </div>
 </section>